Marko Livaja: International career

 On 20 August 2018, as a result of his exceptional performances with AEK Athens, Croatia coach Zlatko Dalić included the uncapped Livaja in his squad for the friendly versus Portugal (1–1 draw), and the Nations League clash against Spain, which ended up as Croatia's biggest defeat in history.

 On 17 May 2021, Livaja was named in the preliminary 34-man squad for the UEFA Euro 2020, but did not make the final 26.
 After three years of absence, he was recalled by Dalić for 2022 FIFA World Cup qualifying matches in September 2021.
 He scored his first international goal on 7 September against Slovenia, giving the lead in an eventual 3–0 victory.

 On 31 October 2022, Livaja was named in Croatia's final 26-man squad for the 2022 FIFA World Cup in Qatar.
 On 27 November 2022, Livaja scored his first goal for Croatia at a major tournament in a 4–1 victory over Canada, becoming the first ever current Hajduk Split player to score for Croatia at a FIFA World Cup in the process.
 On 17 December, in the third place play-off against Morocco, Livaja provided Mislav Oršić with an assist for the winning goal, as Croatia won 2–1 and claimed their second bronze and third overall World Cup medal in history.

-Personal life

-Marko and his wife, Iris, have 2 children: daughter Elizabet and son Lorenzo.

-On 28 August 2022, two days after Livaja's 29th birthday, his father was killed in a traffic accident.
+On 5 June 2023, Livaja was named in Dalić's final 23-man squad for the 2023 UEFA Nations League Finals; on the same day, during Croatia's open training at the Rujevica Stadium, he confronted a group of spectators who were hurling insults at him.
+The next day, Livaja voluntarily withdrew from the squad.
+On 25 September, Livaja earned a call-up back to the national team ahead of the October Euro 2024 qualifiers against Turkey and Wales.
+After Armada Rijeka made stickers staying "Die, Livaja" ahead of the Adriatic derby, Livaja decided to retire from the national team permanently on 8 October.
+Writing for The Guardian, Croatian journalist Aleksandar Holiga claimed that Livaja's decision had been influenced by Dalić's "failure to back him".